 I am currently unable to see clients face to face due to the Coronavirus crisis.
 I am offering telephone, Zoom, FaceTime, Skype or WhatsApp sessions.
 Please contact me by email or phone initially to discuss your preference.

 Training, qualifications & experience

-I initially took a COSCA Certificate in Counselling Skills and then went on to gain a Post-Graduate Diploma in Person-Centred Counselling from the University of Strathclyde.
+I have a Post-Graduate Diploma in Person-Centred Counselling from the University of Strathclyde.
 This is an accredited training course and I am a registered member of BACP(British Association of Counselling and Psychotherapy) MBACP.

-As well as my private practice work, I work on a voluntary basis for the Tom Allan Centre in Glasgow.
-I hold a PVG (Protecting Vulnerable Groups) certificate and have experience of working with a wide range of client issues, including bereavement and loss, anxiety, depression, low self-esteem and confidence, abuse, gender identity and sexuality, being a carer, workplace issues, recovery from drug and alcohol dependency, overcoming blocks to learning and fulfilling creative and academic potential.
+I am also a qualified supervisor with a COSCA Certificate in .
+I hold a PVG (Protecting Vulnerable Groups) certificate and have experience of working with a wide range of client issues, including bereavement and loss, anxiety, depression, low self-esteem and confidence, abuse, gender identity and sexuality, being a carer, workplace issues, overcoming blocks to learning and fulfilling creative and academic potential.

 Areas of counselling I deal with

 When I work

 Daytime and evening appointments available Monday to Wednesday

 Before training as a counsellor, I trained as a musician at the RSAMD (now the Royal Conservatoire) and worked as an accompanist, pianist and teacher.
 I also have a degree in French and German from Glasgow University.
 I am therefore familiar with the possible pressures of academic study and performance anxiety issues and have an interest in working with creativity and self-expression in the arts as well as the issues shown above.
 Students welcome.